goliothlabs/golioth-rs/README.md

 ## Dependencies

 #### 1. `Clang` and `GCC ARM Toolchain`:
-Nordic's nrfxlib is written in C, we need Clang and the ARM GCC toolchain for generating bingings
+Nordic's nrfxlib is written in C, we need Clang and the ARM GCC toolchain for generating bindings
 ```console
 $ sudo apt install llvm-dev libclang-dev clang
 $ sudo apt install gcc-arm-none-eabi